TutteInstitute/toponymy/doc/installation.rst

     pip install toponymy

-If you are using conda, you can also install Toponymy using conda-forge (comming soon):
+If you are using conda, you can also install Toponymy using conda-forge (coming soon):

 .. code-block:: shell

     conda install -c conda-forge toponymy

 To get the latest and greatest version of Toponymy, you can also install it from source.

 .. code-block:: shell

     git clone https://github.com/TutteInstitute/toponymy.git